sansigormacros/ncnrsansigormacros/README.md

 ## Issues
 Issue tracking, bug reports, feature requests, and general questions will be tracked here.
 The trac site at danse.chem.utk.edu/trac will not be actively monitored.

-## Citations
+## Citation
-If you used the macros to reduce and/or analyze your data, please remember to include a citation:
+If you used the macros to reduce and/or analyze your data, and plan to publish the data, please remember to include a citation:

 `Kline, S.R.
 (2006), Reduction and analysis of SANS and USANS data using IGOR Pro.
 J. Appl.
 Cryst., 39: 895-900. https://doi.org/10.1107/S0021889806035059`